ricardohsilva/free-agent__ngrx-weather/README.md

 );
 ```

 Basically, we give a name for that Action.
-Secondly, we set the props for this action (The props are optional).
+Then, we set the props for this action (The props are optional).

-In the Action 1 we are passing the querystring.
+In the Action 1 we are passing the props as querystring.
 Hence, the payload will be a string.
 In the Action 2 the backend is returning an Array of Locations.
 So the payload will be LocationModel[].
 In the Action 3 we are passing any http error that we might have.